 Put simply, most cholesterol production occurs at night.
-Hence, patients are routinely counseled to take statins in the evening; a time when cholesterol production is at its highest and when dietary intake of cholesterol is at its lowest.
+That is why patients are routinely counseled to take statins at night; a time when cholesterol production is at its highest and when dietary intake of cholesterol is at its lowest.

-Short-acting statins (most of which have half-lives around 6 hours) are more effective when taken in the evening.
+Short-acting statins (which have half-lives around 6 hours) are therefore more effective when taken in the evening.
+These include:

-By their very nature, long-acting statins exert their effects over a longer period, and so can be taken either in the morning or evening.
+By their very nature, long-acting statins exert effects over a longer period, and so can be taken either in the morning or evening.
 Long-acting statins tend to have half-lives 3-times longer than short-acting drugs.
+These include:

-Short-acting drugs are frequently reserved for patients with a low risk of CVD, whereas longer-acting statins are more often used for patients with a higher risk of CVD.
+Short-acting drugs are frequently reserved for patients with a low risk of CVD, whereas longer-acting statins are more often used for patients with higher risks of CVD.

-Again, it depends upon a wide variety of clinical factors.
+Again, it depends upon a variety of clinical factors.